ViaScientific/vfdocs/docs/ViaFoundry/network_explorer.md

 ## Centrality

 Centrality will be calculated for every node depending.
-The centrality algoritm can be selected in the drop-down in the centrality panel.
+The centrality algorithm can be selected in the drop-down in the centrality panel.

 ![image](../images/network_explorer_centrality_betweenness.png)